(The Australian Financial Counselling and Credit Reform Association (AFCCRA) has since changed its name to Financial Counselling Australia.)

 Doubling of Funding for the Ccommonwealth Financial Counselling Program in the 2008 budget from $2.5 million per year to $5 million per year.
 This was the first funding increase since the CFCP was introduced in 1990.

-Employment of 50 new financial counsellors around Australia in response to the 2009 current global economic downturn.
+Employment of 50 new financial counsellors around Australia in response to the 2009 global financial crisis.

-The establishment of the Financial Counselling Foundation.
+The establishment of the Financial Counselling Foundation in 2017.
 The purpose of the Foundation is to provide grants for projects that will build the capacity of the Australian financial counselling sector, and contribute towards the sector’s long-term sustainability.

-Involvement in numerous policy campaigns, particuarly those relating to bankruptcy, debt collection and the regulation of credit.
+Involvement in numerous policy campaigns, particularly those relating to bankruptcy, debt collection and the regulation of credit.

 The re-funding of AFCCRA as a peak body.